-EMDRIA sets the standards and grants approval to individuals or organizations to provide EMDR training.
+EMDRIA sets the standards and grants approval to individuals or organizations to provide EMDR Training.
+They are called EMDR Training Providers.

 No. EMDRIA Certification in EMDR is an additional credential beyond EMDR Training.